 - More complex family arrangements

-- Experience of either pre-nuptial agreements, divorce, multiple marriages, long-term but unmarried relationship, same sex relationships, and any children from these relationships
+- Experience of either pre-nuptial agreements, divorce, multiple marriages, long-term but unmarried relationships, same sex relationships, and any children from these relationships

 - More likely to have individual requirements and aspirations which may not necessarily be shared among all of the next generation

-- A shift to a transactional-style relationship with trustees, so less likely to have long-term loyalty towards the trustees
+- A shift to a transactional-style relationship with trustees or employees, so less likely to have long-term loyalty towards the trustees or employees